eteran/qjson4/README.md

 Simply include the files in your project and `#include QJsonDocument.h` wherever you would `#include <QJsonDocument>` and it should be a drop-in replacement.

 NOTE: The library is not 100% complete yet, but is at a usable stage in development.
 I do plan to implement the library completely at some point.
-The following functions have no yet been implemented:
+The following functions have not yet been implemented:

 * QJsonDocument::fromRawData
 * QJsonDocument::fromBinaryData